Pharos Fund FAQs

 - Cite your data sources.
 Try to use current data, when available.

-- If you have come across challenges in reaching your outcomes to date, that’s alright.
-We are interested in understanding what you are learning through the implementation of your programs and how you are using that information to make adjustments or improvements to your services.
+- If you experienced challenges in reaching your outcome targets, that’s okay.
+We are interested in understanding what you are learning and how you are using that information to make adjustments or improvements.

 - Please see the Pharos Fund Application Required Documents for a detailed list of required documents.